Conflict of Interest Policy on Education and Clinical Care for Faculty and Researchers at Columbia University Irving Medical Center

-No. Most Faculty and Researchers from all of the four CUMC schools (P&S, Dental, Nursing, Public Health) will only need to submit one annual COI form for CU/CUMC.
+No. Most Faculty and Researchers from all of the four CUIMC schools (P&S, Dental, Nursing, Public Health) will only need to submit one annual COI form for CU/CUIMC.
 For clinical Faculty, NY-P (or other hospitals) may also require filing a hospital-specific COI disclosure form.
 Individuals conducting human subjects research will continue to be required to file a protocol-specific disclosure in addition to the annual disclosure.

-The CUMC Review Committee on COI in Education and Clinical Care reviews disclosed information and relevant correspondence.
+The CUIMC Review Committee on COI in Education and Clinical Care reviews disclosed information and relevant correspondence.
 Faculty or Researcher responses to this Committee are deemed acceptable by fulfilling these criteria: